jpappel/BingoMaker/README.md

 ### Development Server

-A local development server can be started via `make deploy`
+A local development server which listens on `0.0.0.0:8080` can be started via `make server`

 ## Deployment